it-innovation/SAD/README.md

 Licences
 --------

-The licence for this software is [LGPL v2.1](./sad-service/LICENCE.txt).
+The licence for this software is [LGPL v2.1](./sad-service/LICENSE.txt).

-A complete list of licences for this software and associated third party software can be found in the [licenses](licenses) folder.
+A complete list of licences for this software and associated third party software can be found in the [licences](licences) folder.

 Contact
 -------